7 Solid Reasons to Earn a Master's Degree in Information Systems

 Does it make sense to go back to school and get your Master's Degree in Information Systems?
-That’s a question that many IT professionals ask themselves at some point in their career.
+That’s a question that many IT professionals ask themselves at some point.
 It's an important question, and not always easy to answer.

 On the one hand, you've already gotten your college degree, and chances are that you have some experience in the workplace already, combined with IT skills that you learned both at school and on the job.

 But on the other hand, there are a lot benefits to getting a master's degree.
-As you’ll see below, a Master's Degree in Information Systems can lead to greater job advancement and more credibility, along with a valuable career in technology, which can come with a strong salary and opportunities for advancement.
+As you’ll see below, a Master's Degree in Information Systems can lead to greater job advancement and more credibility, along with an exciting role in technology.

 And yet, the question still remains - is a Master's Degree in Information Systems worth it?